pingcap/docs-cn/information-schema/information-schema-deadlocks.md

 +-------------+----------------------------+-----------+--------------------+------------------------------------------------------------------+-----------------------------------------+----------------------------------------+----------------------------------------------------------------------------------------------------+--------------------+
 ```

-The `DEADLOCK_ID` column in the above query result shows that the first two rows together represent the information of a deadlock error, and the two transactions that wait for each other form the deadlock.
+The `DEADLOCK_ID` column in the preceding query result shows that the first two rows together represent the information of a deadlock error, and the two transactions that wait for each other form the deadlock.
 The next three rows together represent the information of another deadlock error, and the three transactions that wait in a cycle form the deadlock.

 ## CLUSTER_DEADLOCKS